-If you're up for an even longer option, you can continue further from Malga Novarzutta in the direction of Malga Losa (1,765 m), which during the summer months – as well as working as a dairy-pen – functions also as mountain refuge where to get accommodation (as in fact it happens, during summertime, for some of the other 'malghe' too).
+If you're up for an even longer option, you can continue further from Malga Novarzutta in the direction of Malga Losa (1,765 m), which during the summer months – as well as a working dairy-pen – functions also as mountain refuge where to get accommodation (as in fact it happens, during summertime, for most of the other 'malghe' too).
 From Malga Losa, a long haul can even allow a descent to Mione, in the Canale di Gorto.

 Alteratively, if you aim for a shorter descent to Sauris di Sotto, the return route through Rifugio Eimblat da Ribn (1,441 m) – a typical wooden mountain hut that also offers accommodation and restaurant – will provide a welcome mid-way resting point in this quiet and panoramic spot.

 So, all in all, one can affirm without the shadow of a doubt that Sauris is a delightful place, which has never severed the bonds with its old Germanic past – and you can read more on its peculiar history, if you wish.